Skip to main content

 Ross Wise MW: viticulture, agritech and wine projects – ross.wise@bri.co.nz

-Dr Darrell Lizamore: grapevine improvement – darrell.lizamore@bri.co.nz
+Dr Darrell Lizamore: grapevine improvement and genetic resilience – darrell.lizamore@bri.co.nz

 Dr Annabel Whibley: bioinformatician – annabel.whibley@bri.co.nz